kharyam/openshift-gitops/README.md

 A GitOps repo used to initialize various tools within an OpenShift cluster via ArgoCD.

-Run the following commands to create a default ArgoCD instance and initiate the installation of all operators in this repository
+Run the following commands to create a default ArgoCD instance and initiate the installation of all operators in this repository:

 ```bash
 oc apply -k argocd